AzuraCast/AzuraCast/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/azuracast/azuracast_web.svg)](https://hub.docker.com/r/azuracast/azuracast_web/)
 [![Twitter Follow](https://img.shields.io/twitter/follow/azuracast.svg?style=social&label=Follow)](https://twitter.com/azuracast)

 **AzuraCast** is a self-hosted, all-in-one web radio management kit.
-Using its easy installer tools and web interface, you can start up a fully working web radio station in a few quick minutes.
+Using its easy installer and powerful but intuitive web interface, you can start up a fully working web radio station in a few quick minutes.

 AzuraCast works for web radio stations of all types and sizes, and is built to run on even the most affordable VPS web hosts.
 The project is named after Azura Peavielle, the mascot of [its predecessor project](https://github.com/SlvrEagle23/Ponyville-Live).